RetroCirce/DMID-Analysis-Music-Dynamics/README.md

 2. Run the "evaluation_bach.ipynb", for different settings of the experimenets, you need to run the cell from "Start Corruption" to "End Corruption".
 The comment in the jupyter notebook will help you finish the experiment.

+# For Audio VAE
+Run the whole code in the "Prelude Audio VAE", it contains a jupyter notebook that guides you into all the training and evaluation parts.